DS12/haskell-class/tutorials/chapter4.md

     | otherwise  = (biggest xs)
 ```

 OK, the first line is the old type declaration.
-The second is the base case, since we defined the biggest element from an empty list to be `0` for this exercise.
+The second is the base case, since we defined the biggest element from an empty list to be `minBound` for this exercise.
 The third line is a pattern match.
 If the input isn't empty, we break it down in terms of its first element and its tail.

 The last two lines are just Fact 1 and Fact 2 translated into code.